-Once you pick a scale pattern to learn, work it through the four variations presented for that scale, if the variations are used for that particular pattern.
+Once you pick a pattern, work it through the four variations, if applicable.

-This’ll give you an in-depth understanding of that pattern, and provide you with variations to use in your guitar solos as well.
+This gives you an understanding of that pattern, and provides you with variations to use in your guitar solos.

-Speaking of guitar solos, make sure to work each scale pattern with a metronome to build technical skills, as well as apply that pattern to your guitar solos to build improvisational skills.
+Speaking of solos, make sure to work each pattern with a metronome to build guitar technique, as well as apply that pattern to your solos to build improvisational skills.

-To increase your soloing and technical vocabulary further, refer to the essential guitar rhythms and accents below and add any or all of these variations to your scale pattern practicing.
+To increase your vocabulary further, refer to the essential guitar rhythms and accents below and add any or all of these variations to your practicing.

-These rhythms and accents will challenge your technique, as well as provide rhythmic variety when using these patterns in your improvised guitar solos.
+These rhythms and accents challenge your technique, as well as provide rhythmic variety when using these patterns in your guitar solos.

-Lastly, as you work through any pattern, you can alter your picking hand to provide variety to your technical and soloing studies.
+Lastly, as you work any pattern, alter your picking hand to provide variety to your technical and soloing studies.

 - Every Note Picked